eugenia1984/english/glossary.md

 - **can** is a modal verb used to express abilities or possibilities.
 It indicates what someone is capable of doing.

+- **contactless**: usually describes a type of technology where you don't need to physically touch or swipe something.

 - **cutting-edge**: refers to the most advanced stage of development of something.

 - **cutting-edge gadgets**: are the latest and most advanced tools or devices.